alexmingoia/dotfiles/README.md

 ## Vim plugin installation

-After symlinking or copying the `.vimrc` to your home folder, run vim and execute `:BundleInstall`.
+After symlinking or copying the `.vimrc` to your home folder, run vim and it will automatically install Vundle and related plugins.
-This will download and install all the vim bundles listed in your `~/.vimrc`.